-The link between NAO and wind speed and consequently wind turbine output has already been widely established in the literature (e.g. Pirazzoli et al. (2010); Jerez et al. (2013); Burningham and French (2013); Brayshaw et al. (2011).
+The link between NAO and wind speed and consequently wind turbine output has already been widely established in the literature [5, 6, 7, 8].
 However, there is no literature on the extent to which the NAO phase affects emissions from the electricity sector.
-The relationship between NAO and CO_2 emissions from the electricity sector is complex.
+The relationship between NAO and CO2 emissions from the electricity sector is complex.
 In the first instance, the literature about the impact of NAO on the wind resource is spatially specific.
-For example, Pirazzoli et al. (2010) analysing data from Iceland and northwestern Europe conclude that NAO affects wind activity but its impact is not uniform.
+For example, [5] analysing data from Iceland and northwestern Europe conclude that NAO affects wind activity but its impact is not uniform.
 Therefore, any analysis of the impact of NAO on emissions is likely to be region specific.
 A second issue is isolating the impact of wind generation on emissions from other potential contributory factors.
 In general, wind has both positive and negative effects on a power system due to the characteristics of wind energy.
-For example, wind may displace and cause more frequent cycling of baseload generating plant, which in turn can affect system costs and merit order (inflexible plant may fall down the merit order) (Troy et al., 2010).
+For example, wind may displace and cause more frequent cycling of baseload generating plant, which in turn can affect system costs and merit order (inflexible plant may fall down the merit order) [9].
 Wind displacing thermal plants reduces emissions but frequent cycling of baseload plant may lead to additional emissions.
-Due to wind's intermittency additional thermal reserve capacity may be required, which reduces wind's ability to de-carbonise power systems (Denny and O'Malley, 2007).
-A number of previous studies have estimated the impact of increased wind on emissions from the electricity sector, though they do not specifically examine the influence of NAO (Clancy et al., 2015; Amor et al., 2014; Cullen, 2013; Wheatley, 2013; Kaffine et al., 2013; Traber and Kemfert, 2011; Denny and O'Malley, 2006).
+Due to wind's intermittency additional thermal reserve capacity may be required, which reduces wind's ability to de-carbonise power systems [10].
+A number of previous studies have estimated the impact of increased wind on emissions from the electricity sector, though they do not specifically examine the influence of NAO [11, 12, 13, 14, 15, 16, 17].
 The consensus is that additional wind penetration reduces emissions and is most effective in reducing emissions in flexible systems but also that the level of emissions reduction is generally greater when wind is displacing (baseload) coal generation plants.
-The effectiveness of wind at reducing emissions will vary by power system, for instance, depending on the share of nuclear or carbon-intensive coal and the characteristics of the power system.
-Clancy et al. (2015) estimate that wind generation in the Irish system during 2012 saved emissions equivalent to $0.46 \text{ tCO}2/\text{MWh}$ of wind generation output, whereas Traber and Kemfert (2011) estimate a figure of 0.32 tCO2/MWh for the German power system during 2007-2008.
+The effectiveness of wind at reducing emissions will vary by power system, for instance, depending on the share of nuclear or carbonintensive coal and the characteristics of the power system.
+Clancy et al. [11] estimate that wind generation in the Irish system during 2012 saved emissions equivalent to 0.46 tCO2/MWh of wind generation output, whereas Traber and Kemfert [16] estimate a figure of 0.32 tCO2/MWh for the German power system during 2007-2008.
 These results are time-specific and conditional on both the prevailing NAO phase and fossil fuel prices, as well as system characteristics such as the generation mix and demand variability.